Is it bad to leave your laptop always plugged in?

-Notebooks often spend a large part of their lives (if not the largest part) at home.
-Most laptop users plug their mobile computer into the socket at home, because then you don’t have to bother with charging or discharging the battery at all.
+Notebooks often spend a large part of their lives at home.
+Most people plug their laptop into the socket at home, because then you don’t have to bother with charging or discharging the battery at all.
 The same goes at work.
 Thus, the portable computer suddenly fulfils the role of a desktop PC or Mac without actually being designed for it.

 Nowadays, laptop batteries are increasingly built into the notebook housing and cannot be replaced so easily.
 So the question quickly arises: Does this constant charging damage the battery or shorten its life?
-We give the answer.
+Here’s the answer.

 Further reading: Best laptops of 2023